 Talent has become the key to a competitive advantage in today's world.
-But due to economic concerns, many consumer & retail organizations are prioritizing cost management.
+But due to economic concerns, many organizations are prioritizing cost management.
 So, how can organizations continue to attract, retain, and engage the talent needed to achieve their short-term and long-term objectives?
 Research consistently shows that innovative benefits packages tailored to employee wants and needs are essential to creating a workforce that can drive the organization's strategy.

 Compensation remains important but raising salaries alone is not enough.
-A recent Glassdoor survey found that four out of five employees prefer an improved benefits package to a salary increase.
-Furthermore, enhancing benefits does not solely equate to a cost increase.
+A recent Glassdoor survey found that four out of five employees prefer an improved benefits package to a salary increase.1 Furthermore, enhancing benefits does not solely equate to a cost increase.
 By strategically designing an efficient benefits package that focuses on meeting employees' needs and improving their health outcomes, organizations can realize an ROI.

 Companies have begun to acknowledge this talent-management trend.
-According to the KPMG American Worker survey, organizations "increasingly view their employees as "whole humans"-not just workers.
-Employers are recognizing that factors such as health, well-being, caring responsibilities, and more are all impacting the ability of employees to bring the best version of themselves to the workplace."
+According to the KPMG American Worker survey, organizations increasingly view their employees as "whole humans"-not just workers.
+Employers are recognizing that factors such as health, well-being, caring responsibilities, and more are all impacting the ability of employees to bring the best version of themselves to the workplace."ii

-Although it can be an added expense, innovative employee benefits programs can be strategically optimized to simultaneously meet employee needs and be cost effective.
-If employers can offer benefits solutions to employees that directly address the needs and concerns of their individual populations, their employees' experience will be improved, and workers will be more productive.
-Among the hourly and entrylevel workforce, there are innovative benefits plans and networks that can ensure members aren't refraining from care due to cost.

-Consumer and retail organizations that prioritize innovative health plans to include niche programs that support mental health, caregiver relief, and daily pay programs can have a meaningful impact on the whole person and improve employee engagement.
+Although it can be an added expense, innovative employee benefits programs can be strategically optimized to simultaneously meet employee needs and be cost effective.^{III} If employers can offer benefits solutions to employees that directly address the needs and concerns of their individual populations, their employees' experience will be improved, and workers will be more productive.
+Organizations that prioritize innovative health plans to include niche programs that support mental health and caregiver relief, and promote high-quality care at low cost, can have a meaningful impact on the whole person and improve employee engagement.